georgthegreat/cppstuff/join_path/join_path.md

 ## Acknowledgements

-The author would like to thank Andrew Andreew, Konstantin Shalnev and Nikolay Fedorov, which have helped to bring the proposed method to its current form.
+The author would like to thank Andrew Andreev, Konstantin Shalnev and Nikolay Fedorov who have helped to shape out the proposed method.